schufot/over-the-wire-wargames/natas/level-07-08.md

 - Background:
     - Hexadecimal: Positional numeral system that represents numbers using a radix (base) of sixteen
     - strrev: Return string in reverse order
+    - Base64: Group of binary-to-text encoding schemes that transforms binary data into a sequence of printable characters, limited to a set of 64 unique characters
 - Solution:

 ```php